 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.
-This is the first inspection of this service since its new registration in June 2014.
+The lead adult social care inspector for the service undertook an unannounced inspection at the service on 08 February 2016.
+A specialist professional advisor with a background in older people's care also took part in the inspection.